frolovlife/GamepadViewer-Skins/README.md

 > [!IMPORTANT]
 > GamepadViewer works with XInput controllers.
 Work with DirectInput controllers is not guaranteed.
+>
+> Unfortunately, GamepadViewer doesn't support LP, RP, L4, and R4.
+Therefore, it's impossible to create a skin that supports these buttons.

 From time to time, I'll be tweaking existing skins and adding new ones.
 Please Star this project to avoid losing it.